This spot has been added by

 Wakatobi Resort’s northern house reef, seen from the Jetty Bar.

 Wakatobi Resort is located on Pulau Tolandona, a small island next to Pulau Tomia, in the Wakatobi Archipelago.
-Only the resort’s guests can access this spot.
-The resort will arrange transfers to the resort, basically a 2:30 charter flight from Bali, a 10 minutes car ride to the boat, and a 15 minutes boat ride to the resort’s jetty.
+Only resort guests can access this spot.
+The resort will arrange transfers to the resort, basically a 2:30 charter flight from Bali, a 10 minutes car ride to the boat, and a 15 minute boat ride to the resort’s jetty.

-For an even more intense experience, join Snorkeling Report’s Wakatobi trip, from 27 October to 4 November 2024.
-It includes 12 boat snorkeling sessions on remote coral reefs on our dedicated boat, unlimited snorkeling on the house reef described on this page, as well as a night snorkeling adventure.
+For an even more intense experience, join Snorkeling Report’s Wakatobi trip, from October 27th to November 4th, 2024.
+The trip will include 12 snorkeling sessions on remote coral reefs from our dedicated boat, unlimited snorkeling on the house reef described on this page, as well as a nighttime snorkeling adventure.

 Water entrance for snorkeling at Wakatobi Resort